1938 United States Senate election in Colorado: Campaign

-Early speculation swirled that State Supreme Court Justice Benjamin C. Hilliard would challenge Senator Alva B. Adams in the Democratic primary over Adams's tepid support for the New Deal.
+Early speculation swirled that State Supreme Court Justice Benjamin Hilliard would challenge Senator Alva B. Adams in the Democratic primary over Adams's tepid support for the New Deal.
 Hilliard allowed his name to be placed into nomination at the state Democratic convention, but he failed to receive enough votes to be placed on the primary ballot.
 As a result, Adams was nominated unopposed in the primary.